goungoun/leetcode/README.md

  [1 0 0 0 0 0]
  [2 0 0 0 0 0]
  [3 0 0 0 0 0]]

+reversed(l) # just a iterator, it does not change the list
 ```

 ### Stack